bossbuwi/existence/README.md

 1. Open the file `.env.local` on _frontenddir_.
 2. Fill out the properties `VUE_APP_NAME` and `VUE_APP_SUBTITLE` depending on the installation requirements.
 3. Blank out the `VUE_DEV_SERVER` property and replace `VUE_DEFAULT_URL` property with the address and port to be used on the deployment server.
-4. Execute steps 1 and 2 on the **Setting Up Dependencies for the First Time** heading.
+4. Execute **Setting Up Dependencies for the First Time** heading.
+Note that if a database of name _db_test_ is existing already, delete it and create a new one.
 5. Go to `sourcedir/target` and copy the resulting JAR file and `libs` directory to the deployment server.